Correx Frequently Asked Questions: Everything You Need to Know About Correx Boards

 What Are the Common Uses of Correx Board?

 Correx is widely used in the construction industry as a protective barrier for floors, walls, site protection boards.
 It helps prevent damage during building or renovation work.
 Beyond construction, it’s also popular for signage, packaging, and event management—anywhere a tough, disposable, and water-resistant material is needed.
+Correx really comes into it’s own when it is used as a printed medium, for signboards & banners, for bollard covers temporary signage or lamppost wraps.

 Is Correx Waterproof?